brombal/stylix-docs/markdown/themes.md

 Of course, the above example is just as static as the previous one—we didn't make any use of the `setTheme` state setter function that we created.

 The `<StylixProvider>` element's `setTheme` prop lets you provide any function that changes or replaces the theme object.
 It could be a React state setter function, or a function you define.
-Whatever you provide is passed to descendant elements, which can access it using the `useStylixTheme` hook function.
+Whatever you provide, it can be accessed by descendant components using the `useStylixTheme` hook function.

 ```tsx-render-app
 import $, { StylixProvider, useStylixTheme } from '@stylix/core';